T-Python-Feb-24/LAB-ORM-1/README.md

 ## Using your last LAB , do the following:

-- Limit posts in the home page to 3 pages, and display only published posts.
+- Limit posts in the home page to 3 pages, and display only published posts. ✅
-- Add a new page to display all the posts.
+- Add a new page to display all the posts.✅
-- In the new page , add filter by category (display the chosen category, with the result count)
+- In the new page , add filter by category (display the chosen category, with the result count) ✅
 - Add a search page : user can search for a post, user can filter by publish date .
 Hint: use a form with method = “get” attribute to help you build Query.